 ENS480 - Topics in Field Biology

 A specialized off-campus residential program which emphasize ecology, behavior and the natural history of organisms in their natural environments.
 Students will be trained in a variety of methods used in field biology and have the opportunity to contribute to original research projects.
-Program focus will vary, dependiing on the length of the course and the site at which the course is offered.
+Program focus will vary, depending on the length of the course and the site at which the course is offered.
 Course may be repeated as the topic/site changes.
-Class-hours variable, depending on program length and prerequisites will be set by individual instructors.
+Class-hours variable, depending on program length, and prerequisites will be set by individual instructors.
 Prerequisite: Junior standing, instructor permission required to register.
 (1-6 crs.)
-Fall, Spring or Summer
+Fall, spring or summer.

 This course is designed to provide students with an understanding of theoretical and applied aspects of animal population dynamics.
 The course will examine variation in population size and sex/age composition, reproduction and mortality, and quality and condition of animals in populations.
 Emphasis will be placed on principles and techniques used by wildlife ecologists to quantify and predict populations of vertebrate animals.
 The lecture portion of the course will include lecture and discussion on issues and concepts in population dynamics.
 The lab portion of the course will emphasize application of common techniques and models used by wildlife population ecologists.
 Three lecture-hours and three laboratory-hours weekly.
 Prerequisite: BIO 248 (4 crs.)
 Spring

 This class will help prepare students to design, conduct and evaluate scientific research.
 Class work will focus on the theoretical and applied basis of experimental design, sampling theory and sampling designs, data collection and analysis (using statistical software), and the proposal and evaluation of research studies.
 Three lecture-hours weekly.
 Prerequisites: BIO 120 or BIO 125 and MAT 215 (3 crs.)
 Fall